hihipy/hihipy.github.io/README.md

 This works for any argument that is a single word with no spaces or special characters.
 Section names, room names, and identifiers all qualify.

-For arguments that require spaces (or quotes for any reason), the alternative is to disable smartypants in `markup.toml`, but this affects all body content — undesirable for a portfolio site where résumé/résumés should still get smart quotes.
+For arguments that require spaces (or quotes for any reason), the alternative is to disable smartypants in `markup.toml`, but this affects all body content, which is undesirable for a portfolio site where résumé/résumés should still get smart quotes.

 ### BUG-002: Hugo template comments parse `*/` as terminator inside `{{- /* */ -}}`